How to choose a bike helmet for your child

 • Hard shell bike helmets have a thicker outer layer and look more similar to round, skateboarding helmets, which may be more appealing to some kids.
 However, because of their thick outer layer, hard shell helmets are heavier and have fewer vents, making them hotter to wear.

-The color and design of a child’s helmet is a lot more important than you might think.
+The colour and design of a child’s helmet is a lot more important than you might think.
 If you let your child have a say in which helmet you buy, chances are they’ll be more likely to wear it and be excited by it.

 These days, you can find bike helmets that are spotted, striped or even have mohawks –so you can be sure to find one that your child will love.